agnivabasak/memcached-cli/README.md

 -Activate the virtual env like described above
 -Move to the tests directory: cd tests
--Install the test dependencies:  pip install -r requirements.test.txt -Run the tests(with coverage): python3 -m coverage run -m unittest test_svc_memclid -b -To get the coverage report run: python3 -m coverage report -To get it in html and interactive format run: python3 -m coverage html (This will generate the html reports in tests/coverage_report, the main one is index.html)
+-Install the test dependencies:  pip install -r requirements.test.txt -Run the tests(with coverage): python3 -m coverage run -m unittest discover -b -To get the coverage report run: python3 -m coverage report -To get it in html and interactive format run: python3 -m coverage html (This will generate the html reports in tests/coverage_report, the main one is index.html)
 -Run deactivate to exit the virtual environment